44th Medical Brigade: Organization

-On 16 December 1970, First U.S. Army General Order number 450 directed two actions.
+On 16 December 1970, First US Army General Order number 450 directed two actions.
 First, Headquarters and Headquarters Detachment, 18th Medical Brigade was inactivated and second, Headquarters and Headquarters Detachment, 44th Medical Brigade was reorganized and assigned to First Army.
 Personnel and equipment requirements of the 44th Medical Brigade were filled from assets made available by the inactivation of the 18th Medical Brigade.
 Mission, organization, structure, and MTOE of the two brigades remained the same.
 The net effect of General Order 450 was the redesignation of the 18th Medical Brigade as the 44th Medical Brigade.
 Preservation of the 44th's distinguished history was the decisive factor in the inactivation of the 18th Medical Brigade and its replacement by the 44th Medical Brigade, previously operating in the Republic of Vietnam.

 The following units were attached to the 44th Medical Brigade upon its activation: